 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 - Overall, we rate the Institute for Family Studies (IFS) right biased based on story selection that favors conservative causes and Mixed for factual reporting based on the endorsement of poor science.

 Bias Rating: RIGHT

 Factual Reporting: MIXED

 In review, the Institute for Family Studies (IFS) reports on and researches the role of marriage on the health of children and society.
-Most information on this website is rooted in fact and is well sourced.
-There is little use of loaded language, however story selection favors the conservative view of traditional marriage.
-While IFS does not come out directly and say they are opposed to same sex marriage, they routinely promote two parent heterosexual families as the ideal.
+Most information on this website is rooted in fact and is well-sourced.
+There is little use of loaded language; however, story selection favors the conservative view of traditional marriage.
+While IFS does not come out directly and say they oppose same-sex marriage, they routinely promote two-parent heterosexual families as the ideal.

 In 2012, Bradford Wilcox was a peer reviewer on a controversial research paper called “disgraceful” by the scientific community.
 This research was funded by the highly Questionable Witherspoon Institute, which promotes anti-gay marriage and anti-abortion propaganda.
 While IFS tend to be well-sourced, their senior fellow Mr. Wilcox endorsed a poor scientific study.

 Overall, we rate the Institute for Family Studies (IFS) right biased based on story selection that favors conservative causes and Mixed for factual reporting based on the endorsement of poor science.
 (D. Van Zandt 3/16/2018) Updated (01/20/2023)

 Last Updated on May 26, 2023 by Media Bias Fact Check